TMJ Jaw Pain Treatment in Totowa

 Patients with any of the above TMJ symptoms should contact Aesthetic Dental Care of New Jersey to arrange for a consultation.

-When a patient comes to our Totowa, New Jersey dental office complaining of symptoms of a TMJ disorder (or TMD), Dr. Jerry Strauss uses advanced technology to get a better diagnosis.
+When a patient comes to our TMJ specialist Dr. Strauss, in Totowa, New Jersey dental office complaining of symptoms of a TMJ disorder (or TMD), Dr. Strauss uses advanced technology to get a better diagnosis.
 During this TMD review, jaw joint movement and jaw muscle functions will be monitored.

 Using neuromuscular dentistry techniques, initial jaw mobility measurements will be taken with the following methods: